The Listening Booth

 In 2018, I was invited to offer an artistic intervention in the Wellcome Centre for Cultures and Environments of Health's Midlife Conversations conference.
 I invited attendees to take identical balls of clay and shape them in ways that expressed their responses to conversations and ideas had at the conference.
-The idea was to explore how we might use non-verbal languages to articulate ideas in new ways, and stimulate further conversation.
+The idea was to explore how we might use non-verbal language to articulate ideas in new ways and stimulate further conversation.

 You can see a publication documenting the conference outputs here.